debinqiu/Coursera_DataAnalysisTools/Week_4_Moderation.md

 3              60            0  Female
 4              60            0  Female
 ```
 We first run an ANOVA without considering the gender variable.
 That is, we perform a one-way ANOVA using 'attractiveness' and 'Beer'.
 The means of attractiveness for each level of alcohol consumption are 63.7500, 64.6875, 46.5625, respectively.
 This implies that the attractiveness increases as drinking beer increases from 0 to 2, but decreases as drinking beer decreases from 2 to 4.
 In other words, more drunk would lead to less attractive.
 Also, the ANOVA yields F-statistic 13.31 and p-value 2.88e-05 indicating to reject the null hypothesis that there is no difference in attractiveness for different levels of alcohol consumption.
+There is sufficient
+evidence to indicate that different levels of alcohol consumption yields a different mean attractiveness rating in conversation partners.
 ```python
 # convert 'Beer(pints)' into categorical values
 >>> data['Beer'] = data['Beer(pints)'].astype('category')